ONE-store/unreal_plugins/README.md

 # ONE store Unreal Plugins

-ONE store provide the unreal plugins of the SDKs.<br>
+ONE store provides the unreal plugins of the SDKs.<br>
 We are getting feedback on improvements.<br><br>

-Our plugins was developed on the 4.25 version of engine. <br>
+Our plugins were developed on the 4.25 version of engine. <br>

 If you have any questions, please contact the ONE store dev center.<br><br>